RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 Let's look at some examples of each of these.

-A few years ago I was hired as an intern at Sage Bionetworks, a small tech/biology start-up in Seattle.
+A few years ago I was hired as an intern at Sage Bionetworks, a small bio-tech start-up in Seattle.
 They happen to be an all Java shop, and the standard editing environment there is Eclipse.
 At the time, I was much less familiar with Emacs, I had never even opened Eclipse and I didn't know any Java.